-Division Chair, Dr. Gordon Snider
+Division Chair, Dr. Cheri Kommel

 The objective of the Division of Bible and Theology is to provide systematic and comprehensive training in the Word of God and other subjects related to effective Christian service.
-In order to accomplish this purpose, its aim is to
+To accomplish this purpose, it aims to